andrewacashner/hearingfaithms/chapters/chapter-3.md

 makes *Voces, las de la capilla* one of Juan Gutiérrez de Padilla's master-works, in the early modern sense of a piece that proves the artisan's mastery of his craft.
-As such, the piece served a social function in addition to being on object of devotion.
+As such, the piece served a social function in addition to being an object of devotion.
 For Padilla's fellow musicians, chapelmasters, and the educated elite of Puebla, the piece demonstrated Padilla's skill and established his place in a tradition of composition.
+Padilla's setting is one link in a chain of homage and emulation, within a specific family of villancicos as well as within the broader subgenre of metamusical pieces studied in this part.
 Evidence survives for two previous villancicos based on the same or similar poems, though the music for both is apparently lost.
-Padilla's setting is one link in a chain of homage and emulation, within a specific family of villancicos as well as within the broader subgenre of metamusical pieces studied in this part;
-these pieces allowed Spanish composers to prove both their compositional craft and their acuity as literary and theological interpreters in a tradition of "music about music."
+These pieces allowed Spanish composers to prove both their compositional craft and their acuity as literary and theological interpreters in a tradition of "music about music."